September 20, 2021

 Yes.
 CDC has developed a test that will check for A and B type seasonal flu viruses and SARS CoV-2, the virus that causes COVID-19.
-The test will be used by U.S. public health laboratories.
-Testing for these viruses at the same time will give public health officials important information about how flu and COVID-19 are spreading and what prevention steps should be taken.
-The test will also help public health laboratories save time and testing materials, and to possibly return test results faster.
+The test is used by U.S. public health laboratories.
+Testing for these viruses at the same time gives public health officials important information about how flu and COVID-19 are spreading and what prevention steps should be taken.
+The test also helps public health laboratories save time and testing materials, and to possibly return test results faster.

 No. The new test is designed for use at CDC-supported public health laboratories at state and local levels, where it will supplement and streamline surveillance for flu and COVID-19.
 The use of this specialized test will be focused on public health surveillance efforts and will not replace any COVID-19 tests currently used in commercial laboratories, hospitals, clinics and other healthcare settings.
 If you want to receive a test, speak to your healthcare provider.

 Getting a flu vaccine will not protect against COVID-19; however, flu vaccination has many other important benefits.
 Flu vaccines help reduce the risk of flu illness, hospitalization and death.
 Getting a flu vaccine this fall will be more important than ever, not only to reduce your risk from flu but also to help conserve potentially scarce healthcare resources.